Kári Jónsson: Haukar 2019–2020

 On 10 September 2019, Kári signed back with his hometown team of Haukar.
 For the season, he averaged 17.0 points, 3.5 rebounds and 6.8 assists before the last game and the playoffs were canceled due to the COVID-19 pandemic in Iceland.
 After contemplating overseas opportunities, he resigned with Haukar on 15 September 2020.
 He appeared in one game for Haukar, scoring 27 points, before the season was delayed due to the coronavirus pandemic in Iceland.

 Bàsquet Girona 2020–2021

 In December 2020, Haukar agreed to release Kári from his contract so he could sign with LEB Oro club Bàsquet Girona.
 In 19 games, he averaged 7.2 points, 1.6 rebounds and 1.4 assists in 19.2 minutes per game.

 Valur 2021–present

 In August 2021, Kári returned to the Úrvalsdeild and signed with Reykjavík club Valur.
 In April 2022, he helped Valur advance to the Úrvalsdeild finals for the first time in 30 years.
 On 18 May 2022, he won his first Icelandic championship and was named the Úrvalsdeild Playoffs MVP after Valur defeated Tindastóll in the finals.

 On 14 January 2023, he won the Icelandic Cup and was named the Cup Finals MVP after turning in 22 points and 7 assists in Valur's win against Stjarnan.
+He led Valur to a Finals rematch against Tindastóll, but this time Tindastóll came out on top, winning the series 3–2.
+Following the season he was named the Úrvalsdeild Domestic Player of the Year and to the Úrvalsdeild Domestic All-First team.

+In December 2023, Valur announced that Kári would miss several months of playing time due to an injury that required surgery.

+On 22 March 2025, he won the Icelandic Cup for the second time, after Valur defeated KR in the Cup finals, 96–78.